InfoGaia

 Collaboration & partnership

 InfoGaia welcomes respectful collaborations with authors, researchers, and mission-aligned organizations.
-If you represent a brand, a research initiative, or a community project and believe we should talk, send a concise note describing the work to infogaia.online@gmail.com.
-For paid or sponsored partnerships, transparency is mandatory — any sponsored content will be clearly labeled.
+If you represent a brand, research initiative, or community project and believe there is a meaningful editorial fit, send a concise note describing the work to infogaia.online@gmail.com.
+For paid or sponsored partnerships, transparency is mandatory — all sponsored content is clearly labeled.

 Editorial ethics & our small promises